ojsl1/metadata-fetcher/README.md

 #### Prepended global variables with g (22.06.2024)
 0. gWindow, gScreen, (gFont)
 1. gPink, gBlue etc.

+#### RendererBase overscoping (26.11.2024)
+Instead of attempting to abstract all the different renderers into subclasses call by call at the same time, reduce scope by first abstracting just the currently used one.

 - Namespace Usage: Encapsulate related variables within namespaces to avoid global scope and reduce the need for prefixes like g.